List of Nepal Twenty20 International cricket records

-Dipendra Singh Airee is the Nepal's all time highest run-scorer in T20I cricket.
+Kushal Bhurtel is the Nepal's all-time highest run-scorer in T20I cricket.

-Sandeep Lamichhane is the Nepal's all time highest wicket-taker in T20I cricket.
+Sandeep Lamichhane is the Nepal's all-time highest wicket-taker in T20I cricket.

 Nepal played their first Twenty20 International match against Hong Kong on 16 March 2014, and these records date from that match.

 Listing criteria

 In general, the top five are listed in each category (except when there is a tie for the last place among the five, in which case, all the tied record holders are noted).

 The name of the players who have played at least one match in the last or ongoing series/tournament has been marked in bold.